mdn/content/files/en-us/mozilla/add-ons/webextensions/background_scripts/index.md

 - Persistent – loaded when the extension starts and unloaded when the extension is disabled or uninstalled.
 - Non-persistent (which are also known as event pages) – loaded only when needed to respond to an event and unloaded when they become idle.
 However, a background page does not unload until all visible views and message ports are closed.
 Opening a view does not cause the background page to load but does prevent it from closing.

-In manifest V2, background scripts or a page can be persistent or non-persistent.
+In Manifest V2, background scripts or a page can be persistent or non-persistent.
 Non-persistent background scripts are recommended as they reduce the resource cost of your extension.
-In manifest V3, only non-persistent background scripts or a page are supported.
+In Manifest V3, only non-persistent background scripts or a page are supported.

-If you have persistent background scripts or a page in manifest V2 and want to prepare your extension for migration to manifest V3, [Convert to non-persistent](#convert_to_non-persistent) provides advice on transitioning the scripts or page to the non-persistent model.
+If you have persistent background scripts or a page in Manifest V2 and want to prepare your extension for migration to Manifest V3, [Convert to non-persistent](#convert_to_non-persistent) provides advice on transitioning the scripts or page to the non-persistent model.

 # Background script environment